🍋 Lemon Thumbprint Cookies Recipe – Soft, Zesty, and Sweet Treats

 Step 1: Prepare the Cookie Dough

-Add the egg yolk, lemon zest, vanilla extract, and lemon juice to the butter mixture.
-Continue mixing until everything is well incorporated.
+- Add egg yolk, lemon zest, vanilla extract, and lemon juice.
+Mix until combined.

 Step 2: Form the Dough Balls